zxmlab/FaceTrack-AOI/README.md

 | `video_filter`      | Video file extension |
 | `output_path`       | Path to output file |

 These column names are configured for EyeLink DataViewer exports.
 If your data file uses different column names, update the corresponding parameters accordingly.
 Additionally, for cases where a custom variable is used to specify the frame index, you can first prepare this column in your data (for example, add a new column `CUSTOM_INDEX`), and then set `frame_index_column` to this variable (i.e., `frame_index_column = "CUSTOM_INDEX"`).
+You can specify whether AOI mapping should be based on the first, middle or last frame of fixation intervals.
+For example, set: frame_index_column = "VIDEO_FRAME_INDEX_START" for the first frame, frame_index_column = "VIDEO_FRAME_INDEX_END" for the last frame, and for the middle frame, you can first create a column containing the middle frame indices (e.g., INDEX_MIDDLE), then set frame_index_column = "INDEX_MIDDLE".

 ---